Frequently asked questions

 • I would like to report Title IX violation.
 Is the Ombuds office an appropriate office to report the violation?

-No. To report any Title IX violations please contact the SHSU Office of Equity and Title IX.
-Moreover, if during a confidential communication any allegations of Title IX violations are reported, the Ombuds Office is required by law to notify the SHSU Office of Equity and Title IX.
+No. To report any Title IX violations please contact the SHSU Office of Title IX and Discrimination Resolution.
+Moreover, if during a confidential communication any allegations of Title IX violations are reported, the Ombuds Office is required by law to notify the SHSU Office of Title IX and Discrimination Resolution.
 The Ombuds Office will also not participate in any informal resolution process after the filing of a formal Title IX complaint.